dormant-chicken/sortty/README.md

 rm -rvf sortty/
 ```

-The command above also changes your directory to the parent directory of sortty/ with 'cd ..', which is the directory that it is located in, so that it can remove the directory
+This command also changes your directory to the parent directory of sortty/ with 'cd ..' so that it can remove the installed files

 <br>